aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ```
 The "Register" link will redirect you to Auth0's authorization service and prompt you to enter an email and password.
 If this is your first time to sign in, click on **Sign up** below the **Continue** button.
 This form allows you to create a new user (subscription) that is only used for your Auth0 App.
 Even if you used the same email and password when creating a new tenant, Auth0 will treat it as a new account that is specific for your App.

 If you register a new user, Auth0 will redirect you to `https://localhost:3000/register`.
-This page will show your `auth0Id` and `email`.
+This page will show your `auth0Id` and `email` that will be blank until you complete step 5.

 Commit your code and swap driver/navigator.